 Does Pressing Snooze Make You More Tired?

-We've all been there - you are exhausted; perhaps you had a bad night's sleep, your alarm goes off, and you habitually hit the snooze button.
+We have all been there - you are exhausted; perhaps you had a bad night's sleep, your alarm goes off, and you habitually hit the snooze button.
 Nine minutes later, you hear that nagging sound again.

 You're exhausted, but for some reason, you can't seem to fall back to sleep when you had all those night-time hours available, but now that the alarm is going off once again, all you want is to hit snooze and go back to sleep!